kubevela/kubevela.github.io/docs/platform-engineers/cue/advanced.md

 * Image name, allowing users to customize the image
 * Instance name, allowing users to customize the instance name of the generated StatefulSet object and Service object
-* The number of copies, the number of copies of the generated object
+* The number of replica, the number of copies of the generated object

 		... # Omit other unmodified fields